2016 TCU Horned Frogs baseball team: Big 12 tournament

 For the second time in three years, the Horned Frogs won the Big 12 Conference's automatic berth to the NCAA tournament by winning the Big 12 Conference Tournament at Bricktown Ballpark in Oklahoma City, OK.
-At the conclusion of the Big 12 Tournament, the Frogs had won 9 of their last 10 games.
+After the Big 12 Tournament, the Frogs had won 9 of their last 10 games.

 Fort Worth Regional

-For the sixth time in eight years, TCU was selected as one of sixteen NCAA Tournament Regional hosts.
+For the sixth time in eight years, TCU was selected as one of sixteen NCAA tournament Regional hosts.
 The Horned Frogs drew two-seed Arizona State, three-seed Gonzaga, and four-seed Oral Roberts.
 The winner of the Fort Worth Regional will face the winner of the college Station Regional, setting up a potential 2015 Super Regional rematch between TCU and Texas A&M.

-The Horned Frogs opened the 2016 NCAA Tournament with a 7–0 win over Oral Roberts.
+The Horned Frogs opened the 2016 NCAA tournament with a 7–0 win over Oral Roberts.

 College Station Super Regional

 The Horned Frogs faced the Aggies in an NCAA Super Regional for the second consecutive year.
 The Horned Frogs captured game one of the series in College Station with a dominant 8–2 victory, lost game two, and won game three to advance to the College World Series.